Kathmandu Cultural Heritage Tour

 The Kathmandu Heritage Tour, also known as the "Kathmandu Valley Tour," or "Kathmandu Cultural Heritage Tour," is an educational journey through the city's rich cultural heritage.
 You will visit ancient temples, palaces, and historic sites and interact with locals and craftsmen to learn about their unique traditions and art.
 This tour showcases Kathmandu's history, including intricate wood carvings, exquisite metalwork, and vibrant paintings.

-Kathmandu Valley Travel Guide: Culture, Heritage, and Tour Experience in Nepal
+Kathmandu Valley: Culture, Heritage, and Tour Experience in Nepal

 UNESCO World Heritage Sites in Kathmandu Valley